-Eucommia bark is considered by the Chinese to be a perfectly balanced Yin and Yang tonic herb.
-It is mentioned in ancient texts for mainly treating lower back and knee pain.
-It is said to supplement the center, boost the essence of Qi, strengthen the will and fortify the sinews and bones.
-Using it for over long periods of time is said to make the body light and slow aging.
+Eucommia bark is considered in Traditional Chinese Medicine (TCM) to be a perfectly balanced Yin and Yang tonic herb.
+It is mentioned in ancient texts mainly for treating lower back and knee pain.
+It is said to Supplement the Center, Boost the Essence of Qi, Strengthen the Will and Fortify the Sinews and Bones.
+Using it for long periods of time is said to make the body light and slower to age.

-Eucommia is one of the few herbs in Chinese tonic herbalism that is powerful enough, balanced enough and broad spectrum enough that it is often used alone.
-It is safe, mild and potent.
-As a tonic herb it is often blended with goji berries, licorice root, atractylodes, bupleurum and peony.
+Eucommia is one of the few herbs in Chinese tonic herbalism that is powerful enough, balanced enough, and broad-spectrum enough that it is often used alone.
+It is safe, mild, and potent.
+As a tonic herb, it is often blended with lycium (aka goji) berries, licorice root, atractylodes, bupleurum, and peony.

 While eucommia is considered a balanced Yin/Yang herb, it is most often used to treat what is called Kidney Yang deficiency in Traditional Chinese Medicine.
-One of the best-known formulas and applications of the herb is for treating arthralgia, pain in the lumbar region and knees, with difficulty moving the legs, due to deficiency.
-While it is used alone it formulas it is typically used as a supporting herb with a larger combination of herbs included in the formula.
-It is rarely over 10% of a formula’s weight.
-Of herbs that tonify the Kidney in Traditional Chinese Medicine, eucommia is considered the strongest for tonifying the Kidney and is gentle in action in regulating Qi and Blood.
+One of the best-known formulas and applications of the herb is for treating arthralgia, pain in the lumbar region and knees, with difficulty moving the legs, due to Deficiency.

 Eucommia is considered beneficial for post-menopausal women as a protection against brittle bones caused by the decrease of estrogen in the body.

-In several recent studies, eucommia is showing effectiveness for non-alcholic fatty liver disease, caused primarily by obesity or type II diabetes.
+In several recent studies, eucommia is showing effectiveness for non-alcoholic fatty liver disease, caused primarily by obesity or type II diabetes.

 It is said that eucommia is best when divided into two doses that are consumed twice a day.
 When being used as an energy tonic it is recommended that it be taken in the morning or afternoon.